 The school is housed in a large building at 205 Townsend Street and the main entrance is at the corner of Townsend and Hazelwood, near the flagpole.
 Please avoid the other entrances and enter through the main door.
 For handicapped access, call the main office to get directions on entering the building.

 For driving directions, click on the map below.
-Parking spaces in the building parking lot can be used by our visitors but most are typically occupied by our staff.
-We recommend street parking in the neighborhood, such as on Deckard Street.
+The building parking lot can be used by our visitors but most spaces are occupied by our staff 7AM-3PM.
+We recommend street parking in the neighborhood.
 Please read the signs carefully to avoid street cleaning, especially on Friday.
-Note that you should avoid parking on Townsend Street in front of the school because you will interfere with bus traffic.
-Other areas of Townsend Street can be used for parking.
+Note that you should avoid parking on Townsend Street in front of the school 6AM-4PM because you will interfere with bus traffic.

 We are honored to have had many educators from the United States and other countries visit our school, including Fulbright exchange teachers, a team of principals from China, and others.
 We typically conduct “Instructional Rounds” with these guests.